Search our archive

 Bishopsteignton Preschool Main Room

-The importance of volunteers from the community, in terms of time, efforts, and fund raising, in ensuring the success of the move, was also outlined in Rachael Allardyce’s letter to Bishopsteignton’s twin village in Brittany, La Roche Maurice…
+The importance of volunteers from the community, in terms of time, effort, and fund raising, in ensuring the success of the move, was also outlined in Rachael Allardyce’s letter to Bishopsteignton’s twin village in Brittany, La Roche Maurice…

 ‘There are volunteers who have made these extraordinary efforts because we have not received any financial assistance from the authorities.
 It was made only by the efforts of parents and our friends in the village.’